At a glance

 Stay with QWERTY if zero switch cost and universal familiarity matter most.
 Move to Workman if you want an ergonomic alternative but still value ordinary shortcuts and a less radical symbol story.

-Use the QWERTY hub if you want immediate practice on the layout you already use.
-Use the alternative layout hub if you are comparing whether the switch feels structured enough to commit to.
+Use the QWERTY hub if you want immediate practice on the layout you already know.
+Use the alternative layout hub to see whether the switch feels structured enough to commit to before you invest real practice time.

-- 3. Run a few live lessons on each path.
+- Run three to five live lessons on each path before deciding.

-- 4. Choose the layout whose tradeoff matches your real work and training tolerance.
+- Choose the layout whose transition cost matches your available practice time.